Can You Buy a House If You Owe Taxes?

 It is possible to get a mortgage if you have state or federal tax debt, but tax debt makes it harder to obtain a mortgage.
 It also depends on how delinquent your tax debt is and whether or not you've made arrangements to repay the Internal Revenue Service or your state.

 Generally, if you're on a payment plan for your state or federal tax debt, mortgage lenders will be willing to work with you as long as you meet the other criteria for mortgage approval.
 However, most lenders won't offer you a mortgage if you have seriously delinquent tax liabilities until you take care of the taxes owed.
-A federal tax lien can make it nearly impossible to take out a mortgage.
+A federal tax lien can make it nearly impossible to take out a mortgage (read our full guide on releasing a tax lien).

 How Do Lenders Know That You Owe Taxes?